ArchangeLillith/knitters-fren/README.md

 <img src="/public/images/screenshots/home-page.png" alt="home page screenshot" width="1000" height="500">

 This project was originally a blog post, but I felt that was less fun than making a functional website to host all my favorite knitting patterns!
-Under the hood it's very similar to a blog website having users, posts, tags but also incorporates those in other, more advanced ways - like the search function.
+Under the hood it's very similar to a blog website having users, posts, tags but also incorporates those in more advanced ways - like the search function.
 The search function allows users to click a tag tile and be transported to the search with that tag already selected.
 The user can also select more tags and also search with plain text!

 I'm hoping that the more organized my patterns are, the more I and other knitters want to knit fun things.